No State Of Nevada Income Tax Equals More Money For YOU

 It was decided that brand new home sales would continue to be assessed at approx. 1% of the sales price annually.
 Resale home property tax stayed the same.
 But a cap was put on tax increases after a rate is established.

 In future years, property tax can go up a maximum of 3% per year if the property is owner-occupied.
 If the property is an investment house, a 6% rate increase is possible each year.
 With appreciation, the tax difference can be a lot depending on the age of the home.

 If the property is sold, the new owner continues at the same rate that the previous owner had until the next tax year.
 Then the increase rate could change depending on if the property is owner-occupied or if it’s an investment home.
 If you feel your tax is too high, you can have your taxes re-assessed.

 The Downside Of Nevada’s Cost of Living

 Nevada tax benefits are among the best in the country.
-With tourists paying room tax, residents do not need to pay state income tax.
-What’s the catch?
+With tourists paying room tax, residents do not have a state income tax.
+So, what’s the catch?
 Doesn’t there have to be a downside?
+What’s expensive in Nevada?
 OK, here’s some truth:

 Car Insurance Costs